-My mom, like most moms in the 70's was a stay at home mom.
+My mom, like most of the moms in the 70's in Harvard-Yale, was a stay at home mom.

 I would come in breathless.
 She would set the table for me with thick rubbery Disneyland placemats under bowls of hot chicken noodle soup.
 Beside them a sleeve of soda crackers, a neat row of apple slices, and a tall glass of homemade grape juice.

 I would eat and she would work in the kitchen sweeping or mopping around me while on the radio Paul Harvey's voice crackled out.
 It would mix with the afternoon sunlight and the smell of greasy soup.